-Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand considering for career paths; and give employers the opportunity to guide and evaluate talent.
 This course may be repeated for a total of six credit hours.